Skip to main content

 • A VPR-led decision when peer review is not feasible

 Even under tight timelines, all nominations require VPR approval.
-More detailed procedures are available in the UMD Limited Submissions Practices & Procedures (PDF).
+More detailed procedures are available in the Practices & Procedures document.

 Questions?